quicwg/multipath/draft-lmbdhk-quic-multipath.md

 distinguish which key should be used to decode received packets, which results in a key rotation synchronization problem.

-To address such a synchronization issue, in QUIC multipath, if key update is initilized on one path, the sender should send at least one packet with the new key on all active paths.
+To address such a synchronization issue, if key update is initilized on one path, the sender SHOULD send at least one packet with the new key on all active paths.
 Regarding the responding to Key Update process, the endpoint MUST NOT initiate a subsequent key update until a packet with the current key has been acknowledged on each path.